Skip to content

 Torsion of appendix testis

-If you’re not sure it is NOT testicular torsion, urgent referral for scrotal exploration.
+If you cannot convince yourself that it is NOT testicular torsion, they need an urgent referral for scrotal exploration.

 Testicular torsion